North Carolina: American Civil War

 We do further declare and ordain, That the union now subsisting between the State of North Carolina and the other States under the title of the United States of America, is hereby dissolved, and that the State of North Carolina is in the full possession and exercise of all those rights of sovereignty which belong and appertain to a free and independent State.
 [Ratified the 20th day of May, 1861.]

-North Carolina American Civil War Overview
+North Carolina in the American Civil War Overview

 1860 North Carolina Census Data (Source: United States Census)